lyynxxx/stakingnode/openSUSE/readme.md

 </scripts>
 ```

-After stage2 openSUSE starts most of the services, but as fstab options changes and some other settings requires reboot, right after the setup is finished it is recommended to restart the machine.
+After stage2 openSUSE starts most of the services, but as fstab options change and some other settings requires reboot(right after the setup is finished),it is recommended to restart the machine.